 Another key requirement both IT and OT groups have is keeping edge systems as low-touch as possible.
 Operations teams rarely have the skills or time for hands-on care of computers.
 And edge systems are often in remote locations without any or limited IT staff onsite.

 Stratus solutions accommodate both IT and OT needs at the edge of your industrial assets.
 Stratus continuous availability systems are built on industry standards and easily virtualized.
 They are remarkably easy to manage and service.
 In fact, we have built in remote monitoring and predictive self-service capabilities that eliminate almost all hands-on administration.
 Plus, Stratus architecture is fully redundant from top to bottom.
 Our solutions simply don’t fail and provide in-service lifecycles that extend a decade or more – creating even more value for industrial users.

 GO CRAWL – WALK – RUN

 Many of our industrial customers are adopting IIoT in stages.
 They usually start with deploying coordinated control strategies between related production units or lines, or adding basic analytics for their core systems to uncover trends and insights to make strategic business decisions.
-The next stage involves supplementing these applications with real-time data analytics and pushing that intelligence to the industrial assets themselves – at the edge for machine-based, real-time production decisions, along with feeding cloud based data analytics to compare and contrast the performance across industrial enterprises.
+The next stage involves supplementing these applications with real-time data analytics and pushing that real-time intelligence to the industrial assets themselves – at the edge for machine-based, real-time production decisions, along with feeding cloud based data analytics to compare and contrast the performance across industrial enterprises.

 At Stratus, we have deep industrial expertise and continuously availability technology to help you realize the full value of IIoT across the entire edge-to-enterprise spectrum.